Itoka-DAO/itoka-music-nft-standard/README.md

 ## Open discussion and research

-1. Since we are in the era of web3, the streaming performance of `ICP` and `IPFS` is not fully unleashed, especially in some regions with no operating nodes.
+1. Since we web3 is still at its early stage, the streaming performance of `ICP` and `IPFS` is not fully unleashed, especially in some regions with no operating nodes.
 Therefore, we make identical audio source copies on both chains available for downstream application depending on the use cases.
-Based on our community members feedback, the `ICP` can provide fast streaming in most countries but might fail if the data is too large.
-Developers might want to self implement the backend to decompose the data to chunk and reassemble on the client side.
+Based on our community members' feedback, the `ICP` can provide fast streaming in most countries but might fail if the data is too large.
+Developers will need to implement the backend to decompose the data to chunk and reassemble on the client side.
 See details [here](https://forum.dfinity.org/t/service-worker-bug-body-does-not-pass-verification/7673).
-The `IPFS` is a convenient and cheap data storage solution but might not be available in some other regions like China, Japan etc. Currently, we stream preview audio from `ICP` and compressed full music from `IPFS` on [Itoka µxive](https://ku323-qyaaa-aaaai-ackgq-cai.ic0.app/airdrop) and might be adjusted in the future.
+The `IPFS` is a convenient and cheap data storage solution but might not be available in some other regions like China and Japan.
+Currently, we stream preview audio from `ICP` and compressed full music from `IPFS` on [Itoka µxive](https://ku323-qyaaa-aaaai-ackgq-cai.ic0.app/airdrop) and might be adjusted in the future.

 2. We are unable to upload all data within one assets canister since the single ICP canister can only support 4G maximum on chain data so far.
-Thus, We upload the JSON to IPFS and waiting for Dfinity upgrade.
+Thus, We upload the JSON to IPFS and are waiting for Dfinity upgrade.

-3. Currently the decryption key is static and might be upgraded to dynamic to improve the security.
-We would like to discuss a necessary improved proposal after Dfinity enables canister HTTP outbound requests.
+3. Currently the decryption key is static and might be upgraded to a dynamic one to improve the security.
+We would like to discuss necessary improvements after Dfinity enables canister HTTP outbound requests.

-4. How to determine the royalty rate?
+4. What about music royalty collection protoccol?
 The most interesting practice is passing this power to a decentralized autonomous organization(DAO) to vote and automatically adopt this numerical in the NFT smart contract.
-Dfinity provide a wonderful DAO infrastructure [SNS](https://medium.com/dfinity/how-the-service-nervous-system-sns-will-bring-tokenized-governance-to-on-chain-dapps-b74fb8364a5c) where we can start this tokenization for Itoka.
-Before the DAO is offically established, the Itoka team and OctAI Inc. reserve the right to determine the royalty rate and how to distribute it.
+Dfinity provide a wonderful DAO infrastructure [SNS](https://medium.com/dfinity/how-the-service-nervous-system-sns-will-bring-tokenized-governance-to-on-chain-dapps-b74fb8364a5c) as a starting point.
+Before the DAO is offically established, the Itoka team and OctAI Inc. reserve the right to determine its implementation.

 # Reference